Symbian9/qmapshack-doc-wiki/AxGlossary.md

 **Douglas-Peuker filter**
 : A track filter for smoothing recorded tracks and for removing superfluous trackpoints from a track.

+**EPSG code**
+: A 4- or 5-digits code which identifies a geodetic coordinate system or its components (projection, datum).

 **Filter**
 : See __Track filter__.